sipickles/dgo/README.md

 To use JSON, use the fields SetJson and DeleteJson, which accept a string representing the nodes to be added or removed respectively (either as a JSON map or a list).
-To use RDF, use the fields SetNquads and DeleteNquads, which accept a string representing the valid RDF triples (one per line) to added or removed respectively.
+To use RDF, use the fields SetNquads and DelNquads, which accept a string representing the valid RDF triples (one per line) to added or removed respectively.
 This protobuf object also contains the Set and Del fields which accept a list of RDF triples that have already been parsed into our internal format.
-As such, these fields are mainly used internally and users should use the SetNquads and DeleteNquads instead if they are planning on using RDF.
+As such, these fields are mainly used internally and users should use the SetNquads and DelNquads instead if they are planning on using RDF.

 We define a Person struct to represent a Person and marshal an instance of it to use with `Mutation` object.